TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series: Experiments

-The encoder model is a causal TCN.
-We choose for each considered dataset archive a single set of hyperparameters regardless of the downstream task.
-A fully connected layer is first used to project each time step from the dimensionality of the multivariate TS to the hidden channel with size of 64.
-Then, there are 10 layers of convolution blocks.
+The core of \mname is to train an encoder $f_{e}$ and a soft prompt $pe$ as described in Algorithm \ref{alg}.
+The encoder must can extract relevant information from TS, needs to be time- and memory-efficient, and has to allow variable-length inputs.
+Thus, {we build a causal TCN with 10 layers of convolution blocks.
 Each convolution block is a sequence of GELU, DilatedConv, BatchNorm, GELU, DilatedConv, with skip connections across each block.
-The DilatedConvs have dilation of 2i in each layer i of convolution block, wherer all have kernel size of 3 and input/output channel size of 64.
-A final convolution block is used to map the hidden channels to the output channel which size is same as the LLM's embedding size.
+The DilatedConvs have dilation of $2i$ in each layer $i$ of convolution block.
+A final convolution block is used to map the hidden channels to the output channel whose size is the same as the LLM's embedding size.}

-Each encoder and soft prompt are trained using the Adam optimizer on 10 NVIDIA Tesla V100-SXM2 GPU with CUDA 11.3, unless stated otherwise.
+The used LLMs are as listed in Table \ref{tab:model}.
+Each encoder and soft prompt of LLM are trained using the Adam optimizer on 20 NVIDIA Tesla V100-SXM2 GPU with CUDA 11.3.